SarojShivagunde/MvIDA/README.md

 Details of input/output parameters are given in function files.

 5. MvIDA.py :
-This file contains Python code for all four cases of MvIDA mentioned above.
+This file contains Python module for all four cases of MvIDA mentioned above.